My Father’s Boots

 lessons of survival and desire;

-living life, on your terms, in your time.
+living life, on his terms, in his time.

 How many places, spaces,